Breaker Replacement Costs for Professionals

 Case Snapshot: Midtown Co-Op Panel Upgrade

-• Situation: 1980s panel with repeated nuisance trips
+• Situation: 1980s panel with repeated nuisance trips.

-• Cost: $3,780 total, including DOB permit and after-hours access fee
+• Cost: $3,780 total, including permits.

 Pro Tips to Keep Costs Down

-• Combine multiple breaker replacements in one visit to spread mobilization cost
+• Combine multiple replacements in one visit.

-• Schedule during normal business hours to avoid overtime premiums
+• Schedule during normal business hours.

-• Consider full panel modernization if more than six breakers are past life expectancy
+• Consider full panel modernization if needed.

 Ready for an Exact Number?